GSA/fpki-guides/_truststores/00_index.md

 ### How do I see which Federal PKI certificate policies are trusted by Adobe?

-Federal PKI certificates may be used for digitally signing documents between federal agencies, and with business partners.
-Adobe is just one option used for digital signatures and a common question is which certificate policies are trusted.
+Federal PKI certificates may be used for digitally signing documents between federal agencies and with business partners.
+Adobe is just one option used for digital signatures, and a common question is "which certificate policies are trusted?"

 You can view which certificate policies are trusted in Adobe Acrobat: